Leonarda Gómez Blanco: Biography

 Leonarda Gómez Blanco was born on 21 December 1900 in Sotutoha, Yucatán, Mexico to Mariano Gómez and Emelia Blanco Cardenia.
 She learned the Maya language and attended elementary school at La Mejorada and later the Instituto Literario de Niñas (ILN) (Literary Institute for Girls) taught by Rita Cetina Gutiérrez.
-After graduating with her teaching credentials she went on to earn a teaching degree for Kindergarten from Escuela de Educadoras de Mérida (Merida School of Women Educators).
+After graduating with her teaching credentials she went on to earn a teaching degree for Kindergarten from Escuela de Educadoras de Mérida (Mérida School of Women Educators).

 While in school she studied with Rosa Torre González and Carmen Gosgaya who introduced her to Elvia Carrillo Puerto.
 The group of friends joined the Socialist Party of the Southeast and adhered to the policies of Salvador Alvarado and later Felipe Carrillo Puerto.
 During the Mexican Revolution Gómez taught Yaqui troops at the barracks in an elementary school established in San Sebastian.
 She was named as a Director of the Union of Missionary Teachers and went on to head the SEP Cultural Missions program.
-She served as the Director of Education in Campeche, organized the rural Normal School in Jalisquillo, Nayarit and was the Education Director of the Normal School of Soltepec, Tlaxcala.
+She served as the Director of Education in Campeche, organized the rural Normal School in Jalisquillo, Nayarit and was the education director of the Normal School of Soltepec, Tlaxcala.